pgxn/meta/README.md

 The PGXN Meta [v1] and [v2] specs define the requirements for the metadata file (`META.json`) file for [PGXN] source distribution packages.
-This project provides Rust a crates for working with spec `META.json` files.
+This project provides Rust a crates for working with spec `META.json` files, as well as PGXN-generated release `META.json` files.

 Crate Usage
 -----------